MU-Data-Science/EVA/README.md

 2. Go to your experiment and in `Topology View` click the node icon and open a shell/terminal to connect to that node.
 Alternatively, you can use `SSH` to login to the node: `$ ssh -i /path/to/CloudLab/private_key_file  CloudLab_username@CloudLab_hostname`.
 (You can also run [ssh-agent](https://www.ssh.com/ssh/agent) on your local machine to add your private key.)
+The CloudLab hostname can be found in the tabs `List View` or `Manifest`.

 3. Run the following commands in the shell/terminal: